 All motor vehicles operated on campus by students, faculty and staff members must be registered with the University Police.
 There is a registration fee for each vehicle, which should be paid at the Cashier's Window in the Sutton Administration Building.
+All vehicles operated on University property must display a valid parking permit 24 hours a day 365 days a year.
 Automobiles or motor vehicles must be parked on the campus only in those areas designated as parking areas, in such manner, at such places, and for such time as may be indicated on appropriate signs or markers.
-Drivers not conforming to regulations will receive a traffic ticket, have their vehicle towed away at their expense, and/or may be taken to a justice of the peace.
+Drivers not conforming to regulations are subject to receiving citations, boots or having their vehicle towed at their expense.